 This was crazy.
 Her mind was playing tricks on her.
 She’d had those three drinks with dinner, but…just relax, she told herself.

 She needed to pee anyway.
-But no sooner than she sat down, the screen that was built into the mirror lit up.
+But no sooner than she sat down, the mirror above the sink that was directly across from her lit up.
+It was a mirror/monitor combo.

-President Alfa broke in, and now the two were in split screen mode.
+President Alfa’s avatar broke in, and now the two were together, in split screen mode.

-“Well, normally I wouldn’t mind,” said the senator.
+“Well, normally I wouldn’t mind,” the senator’s avatar said.
 “But this is critical.
 The survival of our nation could depend on your vote.”

-“He’s right about that,” said the president, “This could be very close, Liz.
+“He’s right about that,” the president’s avatar said.
+“This could be very close, Liz.
 Your vote could decide this thing.”

-“Yes,” said the president, “I can.
+“Yes,” the president’s avatar said, “I can.
 But Senator Baita can’t.
 He doesn’t have access to Department of Defense technology, thank goodness.”

-“But I can hear everything,” said the senator.
-“And Mr. President, I plan to launch a congressional investigation into your abuse of power.”
+“But I can hear everything,” the senator’s avatar said, “and Mr. President, I plan to launch a congressional investigation into your abuse of power.”

 “Cool it, Baita, or I’ll appoint you Presidential Fisherman to Antarctica.”